 Since YouTube has experienced so many creators having trouble finding good copyright-free music for their uploaded videos, the tech giant has released a small audio library of free songs and sound effects that can be used within your videos.
 It isn't the largest or highest-quality music, but it helps if you are on a little to no budget.

 You can find the YouTube audio library within your creator studio.
 There is no official license that needs to be purchased, keep in mind that some included songs or sound effects still require you to attribute the original creator in your YouTube video description, or you'll still be subject to punishment on the service and potential legal issues.

 #3: Find Audio Licensed Under Creative Commons

 While another free option, this is easily the most confusing method to go through and only recommended for creators who understand the limitations of a Creative Commons license and how to follow the proper guidelines set forth by the original CC content creator.

 There are several places to find songs or tracks which are available for use under the Creative Commons license.
-Be sure to check the fine print as you may need to correctly attribute, not be able to modify in any way (no derivative works), share alike (release your video also under Creative Commons), or not be able to use commercial.
+Be sure to check the fine print as you may need to correctly attribute, not be able to modify in any way (no derivative works), share alike (release your video also under a CC license), or not be able to use commercial.

-We hope this article helped you find the process of how to tell if a song is copyrighted.
+We hope this article helped you figure out how to know if a song is copyrighted or not.